Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

 We now describe the content of the paper.
-In Section \ref{sec2} devoted to semimartingale solutions of RBSDE, we extend the results of \cite{K:SPA2} to the case of arbitrary, possibly unbounded terminal time $T$.
-Then, in Sections \ref{sec3} and \ref{sec4}, we prove our main results on existence, uniqueness and approximation of non-semimartingale solutions of general, non-Markov-type RBSDEs.
-First we show that under the asssumption that $y\mapsto f(t,y)$ is nonincreasing a comparison theorem for solutions to RBSDEs holds true.
+In Sections \ref{sec3} and \ref{sec4}, we introduce in more detail the notion of non-semimartingale solutions of RBSDEs, and we prove our main results on existence, uniqueness and approximation of solutions.
+First, we show that under the assumption that $y\mapsto f(t,y)$ is nonincreasing a comparison theorem for solutions to RBSDEs holds true.
 It implies uniqueness of solutions.
-Moreover, we prove stability of solutions, i.e. we show that if $(Y^i,\Gamma^i)$, $i=1,2$, are a solution of RBSDE$^{T}(\xi^i,f^i,L^i,U^i)$, then
+Moreover, we prove stability of solutions, i.e. we show that if $(Y^i,\Gamma^i)$, $i=1,2$, are solutions of RBSDE$^{T}(\xi^i,f^i,L^i,U^i)$, then

-where $\|Y\|_{1,T}=\sup_{\tau\le T, \tau<\infty}E|Y_\tau|$.
+where $\|Y\|_{1;T}=\sup_{\tau\le T, \tau<\infty}E|Y_\tau|$.
 To show the existence of a solution, we additionally impose some integrability conditions on $f$.
-In the paper we assume that
+In the paper, we assume that

 and there exists a c\`adl\`ag process $S$ being a difference of supermartingales of class (D) such that